-Emergency physicians have an obligation to ensure that quality care is provided to all patients presenting to the emergency department for treatment.
+Emergency physicians have an obligation to ensure that quality care is provided to all ED patients.
 Participation in quality assurance activities and peer review are important for assuring that patterns of inadequate care are detected and remedied.
-Participation in continuing education activities, including the development of scientifically-based practice guidelines, assists the emergency physician in providing quality care.
+Participation in continuing education activities, including the development of scientifically-based practice guidelines, assists emergency physicians in providing quality care.

-Emergency physicians should employ health care resources, including new technologies, on the basis of individual patient needs and the appropriateness of the therapy as documented by medical literature.
-Diagnostic and therapeutic decisions should be made on the basis of potential risks and benefits of alternative treatments versus no treatment.
+Emergency physicians should employ health care resources, including new technologies, on the basis of individual patient's medical and psychosocial needs and the appropriateness of the therapy as documented by medical literature.
+Diagnostic and therapeutic decisions should be made on the basis of potential risks and benefits of alternative treatments, including no treatment.
 Emergency physicians have an obligation to diagnose and treat patients in a cost-effective manner and must be knowledgeable about cost-effective strategies; but they should not allow cost containment to impede proper medical treatment of the patient.